MichaelOC05/car-dealership/README.md

         - Michael O'Connell: Services Microservice
         - Tim Lotz: Sales Microservice

 ## Design

     We have included a Domain Driven Design map image in the design directory.
-    In the following sections we will display the models for the service in the section title followed by the React components for that service.
+    In the following sections we will discuss how to install the app, display the models for the service in the section title followed by the React components for that service, and list the apis and methods allowed for each api path.

 ## Documentation for Non-Technical Users:

     Once the application folder has been downloaded to your computer please make sure that you have Docker Desktop installed and open on your computer.
 If you do not have docker desktop you can find the installation link here: https://www.docker.com/products/docker-desktop/.

     Once Docker Desktop has been opened in your terminal go to the topmost directory for the application.
 Once there run the following commands: docker volume create beta-data
             docker-compose build
             docker-compose up

     When you run docker-compose up and if you’re on macOS, you will see a warning about an environment variable named os being missing.
 You can safely ignore this.

     At this point check your Docker Desktop application, select the Containers tab on the left side of the application.
 On the Containers page you should see a container named project-beta.
 When the play button on the right-hand side becomes a pause button your application is running.

-    To access the React front-end go to localhost:3000 in your browser. note: if you are running Windows React may take a few minutes to load If you see the CarCar main page feel free to browse the application.
+    To access the React front-end go to http://localhost:3000/ in your browser. note: if you are running Windows React may take a few minutes to load.
+If you see the CarCar main page feel free to browse the application.

 ## In order to use the application: